Call Before You Dig - Arizona 811

 Use caution when digging.

-either side of any marked line.
-Some utility lines may be
+side of any marked line.
+Some utility lines may be buried at a

 have potentially dangerous and/or costly consequences.